Pei2tech/svelte4django/README.md

 $npm install
 ```

-## Install it by command line
+## Install it by command line (Svelte 5)

-Before installing it, please download **mvindex.py** and **vite.config.js** from this repository.
+Before installing it, please download **mvindex.py** from this repository.

 install vite with svelte
 ```
 $npm create vite@latest projectname -- --template svelte
 ```
-Go into the directory of projectname and then add postcss and tailwindcss for svelte
+Go into the directory of projectname and then add tailwindcss for svelte
 ```
 $cd projectname
-$npx svelte-add@latest postcss
-$npx svelte-add@latest tailwindcss
+$npx sv add tailwindcss

 ```
 Install the node dependencies
 ```